surniaulula/wpsso-um/readme.txt

 = 7.1.0-dev.2 =

-(2024/09/14) Added support for a transation status in the option data.
+(2024/09/14) Added support for a transation status in the update option data.

 = 7.0.0 =